vilarneto/pyrtable/docs/source/index.rst

 .. _Airtable: https://airtable.com

 There are other Python projects to deal with Airtable.
-However, most of them basically offer a thin layer to ease authentication and filtering – at the end, the programmer still has to deal with JSON encoding/decoding, pagination, request rate limits, and so on.
+However, most of them basically offer a thin layer to ease authentication and filtering – at the end, the developer still has to deal with JSON encoding/decoding, pagination, request rate limits, and so on.

 Pyrtable is a high-level, ORM-like library that hides all these details.
 It performs automatic mapping between Airtable records and Python objects, allowing CRUD operations while aiming to be intuitive and fun.
-Programmers used to Django_ will find many similarities and will (hopefully) be able to interface with Airtable bases in just a couple of minutes.
+Programmers used to Django_ will find many similarities and will be able to interface with Airtable bases in just a couple of minutes.

 .. _Django: https://www.djangoproject.com